nemtech/nem2-workshop-document-notarization/_lessons/12-future-work.markdown

 ## Apostille library

-Some basic functions implemented in this workshop could be reused for other notarization projects.

 If you are willing to code some notarization system, review the [Apostille library](https://apostille.io).
 The library enables transferable, updatable, and conjointly owned notarizations on NEM, agreeing in a common way to read the blockchain.